 “What happens when we die?”

 …they don’t have in mind the judgement, but what the experience of being dead actually is.
 In academic terms, the time between death and judgement is labeled as: “The Intermediate State.”
 It is my opinion that this topic is a secondary issue, and it has no bearing on the Gospel message.
 Therefore, what I am about to present (even if I am wrong) might not matter as much as we think it does.
 Plus, my mind could change.
-What really matters is whether a person whose life has ended will then later rise to experience either “eternal life” or “judgement.”
+What really matters is whether a person whose life has ended will then later rise to experience either “eternal life” or the opposite of it.
 THAT is the vital concern, and this topic is not worthy of us (Christians) dividing over it.

 Job 14:10 (NLT) – But when people die, their strength is gone.
 They breathe their last, and then where are they?